MUSIC EVENTS, Summer 2014

 Boulder Bach Festival

-Noted violinist and conductor Zachary Carretin was appointed new music director of the festival in July 2013.
+The main festival is in the fall, but the Boulder Bach Festival keeps the music playing all year long.
 Check www.boulderbachfestival.org for venue and time details about the events listed below and other upcoming performances.

 Boulder Bassoon Quartet